dia-bolix/CS-3113/PingPong/README.md

 # Ping Pong

 Ping Pong is a two-player game where a ball is bounced between two paddles.
-The left paddle uses the A and S keys for upward and downward movements.
-The right paddle uses the UP and DOWN arrow keys for up and down movements.
+The left paddle uses the <kbd>A</kbd> and <kbd>S</kbd> keys for upward and downward movements.
+The right paddle uses the <kbd>UP</kbd> and <kbd>DOWN</kbd> arrow keys for up and down movements.

 ## Functionality